Data protection

 3. Anticipated changes to local laws

-According to the general notice of the Croatian Parliament about its legislation plans for 2021, it is planning new amendments to the Electronic Communications Act (no details are available).
+According to the general notice of the Croatian Parliament about its legislation plans covering 2025, new amendments to the Electronic Communications Act are planned (no details are available).

 4. Sanctions & non-compliance